Christian1984/jagged-alliance-3-start-hidden-mod/README.md

-Start with all squad member hidden after when entering a map.
+Start with all squad member hidden when entering a map.

 <!--
 ![Max Zoom](Better%20Zoom%20Mod/Images/better-zoom-mod-screenshot-2.png)